About

 ABOUT BLOG:

 Starting in 2018, the content of this blog will encompass more aspects of my life.
-While I will continue to post about Korea and NSLI-Y, my experience was six years ago... meaning a lot has changed.
+While I will continue to post about Korea and NSLI-Y, my experience was over 10 years ago now... meaning a lot has changed.
+A lot has changed with the NSLI-Y program, and a lot has changed in terms of my interests and experiences.
 As life takes me different places, I want to share that with you all and show you how NSLI-Y has influenced my life academically, socially, and professionally.
-There will be content about not only Korea but also Hawaii and Washington, D.C!
+There will be content about not only Korea but also other places I have lived and traveled.

 If there is a topic you would like me to write about, leave a comment on any post or send me a message using the feature on the sidebar.